BillieVijo/testingTeam/README.md

 # testingTeam
-for testing capabilitis of GITHUB
+for testing capabilitis of GITHUB with the team